4mekki4/4mekki4.github.io/_pages/about.md

 {% include base_path %}

-Hello! 👋 I'm Abdellah EL MEKKI, a Natural Language Processing Researcher 👨‍💻 with a PhD 🎓 from the [Mohammed VI Polytechnic University](https://www.um6p.ma), Morocco 🇲🇦.
-I mainly focus on Natural Language Processing (NLP) for low-resource languages and multilingual NLP.
-But what does a machine learning engineer specializing in NLP do?
-In essence, I'm a computer scientist who uses various methodologies to study, analyze, and model human languages, always striving to meet two main goals: 1) develop accessible AI for all world communities, starting with voice assistants and extending to large models, and 2) build these models with minimal resources, to ensure access even in low-resource environments.

-I refer to myself as a computational linguist, because I use computational methods in tandem with traditional linguistic techniques in my work.
-In addition, I explore the interaction between humans and language technology systems, looking into how people build, support, engage with, and relate to these systems.
-As an NLP professional, my work is characterized by a keen interest in the intersection of machine learning, computational linguistics, and software engineering, with an emphasis on inclusivity and accessibility.
+# About Abdellah EL MEKKI

+Hi there! 👋 I'm Abdellah EL MEKKI, a researcher who studies how computers can understand and work with human languages.
+I have a PhD from Mohammed VI Polytechnic University in Morocco.

+## Current Work

+I'm currently a Postdoctoral Researcher at MBZUAI in the UAE.
+My main research is on creating and studying large language models that can work with many different languages with a focus on under-represented and morphologically rich languages .

+## What I Do

+I'm a computer scientist who focuses on:

+- Making language technology work for all languages, especially those with fewer resources
+- Creating AI that everyone can use, like voice assistants and large language models
+- Building these tools efficiently, so they can work even where computing power is limited

+I call myself a computational linguist because I combine computer methods with traditional language study techniques.

+## My Interests

+I'm fascinated by:

+- How machine learning can help us understand language
+- The way people interact with language technology
+- Making language AI that's inclusive and easy to use